 Currency

-Please note: base is unable to accept cash or personal cheques, and cannot give cash back on credit or debit (Switch/Delta) cards.
+Please note: base is unable to accept cash or personal checks, and cannot give cash back on credit or debit (Switch/Delta) cards.

 Credit card information

-Please note: bases are unable to accept personal cheques and cannot give cash back on credit or debit (Switch/Delta) cards.
+Please Note: Bases are unable to accept personal checks and cannot give cash back on credit or debit (Switch/Delta) cards.

 Banking